 The simplest version of complicated.

-I dropped out of law school without a plan, only a promise: no more shoulds.
-I would follow my heart wherever it wanted to go.
+I dropped out of law school without a plan, only a promise: no more shoulds, only wants.
 I worked as a bicycle messenger, learned to farm, fell in love, sold my car and for the first time felt truly at home in my own skin.
 I began to notice and be taken by my own physicality: the crook of my arm holding the shovel, my thighs tightening as I pedaled, my hands strong and stained by the day.
 These were common moments when function was unexpectedly beautiful.
 This was, I determined, a form of beauty I wanted to capture and express.

 I began to make things, with metal, with wood, and eventually with fabric.
 And here, where the practical and the precious came together, was where I landed.
 I enrolled at the California College of the Arts in San Francisco for clothing design.
 In 2007 I started Filly.

-Filly is a women’s clothing company based in Portland, Oregon and the California Bay Area.
-I design with the body in mind, hoping to compliment a range of shapes and sizes while simulataneously providing comfort and ease.
-My fabrics; cloth linen, leathered twill, raw silk and screen cotton, are chosen for their durability, tactility, and sophiticated yet grounded appeal.
+Filly is a women’s clothing company based in Santa Cruz, CA. I design with the body in mind, hoping to compliment a range of shapes and sizes while simultaneously providing comfort and ease.
+My fabrics; cloth linen, leathered twill, raw silk and screen cotton, are chosen for their durability, tactility, and sophisticated yet grounded appeal.
 Filly pieces are meant to be worn, worked, washed and loved.
 My designs are in service to you and your sometimes mundane, sometimes glorious, always important life and each moment in between.
 Visit our shop at 714 Riverside Ave by appointment by calling (831) 334-7977.

 These days I find myself lifting bolts of fabric rather than shovels of dirt but I still notice and admire how I move through the day.
 Filly expresses my love for the unexpected, when life is happening and you are in it.
 And you are amazing.
 Simply living and simply beautiful.